Types of Paralysis - Quadriplegia (Tetraplegia) and Paraplegia

 Tetraplegia / Quadriplegia: is the medical term used when a person has a spinal cord injury above the first thoracic vertebra.
 Paralysis affects the cervical spinal nerves (C1-C8) resulting in paralysis in varying degrees in all four limbs.
 In addition to the arms and legs being paralysed, the abdominal and chest muscles will also be affected resulting in weakened breathing and the inability to properly cough and clear the chest.
 The older term Quadraplegic or Quadraplegia may also sometimes be used, mainly in the UK.

-Paraplegia: is a term used when the level of spinal cord injury occurs below the first thoracic spinal nerve (T1-S5).
+Paraplegia: is a term used when the level of spinal cord injury occurs below the first thoracic spinal nerve root (T1-S5).
 The degree at which the person is paralysed can vary from the impairment of leg movement, to complete paralysis of the legs and abdomen up to the nipple line.
 Paraplegics have full use of their arms and hands.

 Cauda Equina Syndrome